EYES WIDE SHUT ANALYSIS - PART THREE

 Returning for a moment to the encounter Bill had with the college bullies, the scratches mentioned on the back of the neck reminded me not only of the strangling sphinx (who makes an overt appearance in A Clockwork Orange, two statues of the sphinx outside the cat woman's house where Alex is temporarily blinded by his buddies with a smashed milk bottle), but of Marion with Bill, her hands on the back of his neck as she made her confession of love.
 Then, later, prior Bill's collision with the bullies, the feline had been raised again via the Pink Pussycat.

 Another possible link here with the Cat Woman scene in Clockwork Orange is via the clothes line with the bras.
 One painting in the Cat Woman's exercise/yoga room shows a woman with her mouth gagged and her breasts highlighted, which intentionally recalls the cutting away of the cloth of the red jumpsuit of the "Home" rape victim, her breasts exposed.
 Another painting shows a figure in attire very similar to what Alex and his Droogs wear, and I think is supposed to represent Alex.
-A peculiar line hangs above him and from it dangle breasts held by clothes pins (one also has perhaps a sense of photographers hanging photographs to dry).
+A peculiar line hangs above him and from it dangle breasts held by pins (one also has perhaps a sense of photographers hanging photographs to dry).
+Those remind me of these bras on the line.
 Beneath that line lies a nude woman, legs spread, wearing thigh high red boots, swinging the much smaller Alex figure around by one leg.
 The woman has a double mouth with two sets of lips and teeth and hollowed out white eyes from which blood pours.
-To me, she's suggestive of Oedpiex Rex (who puts out his eyes), which ties in with the sphinx, and she also prefigures Alex's being blinded on the steps outside the house.
 When Alex slams the penis sculpture down on the Cat Woman's open, screaming mouth, Kubrick cuts to the double mouth of the painted woman.

 The conversation Bill has with Domino, who never does reveal her name to him, at least not in any of the scenes shown (her roommate later does), is presumed to be a transaction between a prostitute and client, but it's actually pretty ambiguous.
 We've been speaking previously of shadow languages, dual languages, double entendres, and the covert, never explicit dialogue of the prostitute and client is a continuation of that.
 As Domino says, "I'd rather not put it into words."